Judge blocks Trump administration's ending of legal protections for 1.1M Venezuelans and Haitians

 Haiti was first designated for TPS in 2010 after a catastrophic magnitude 7.0 earthquake killed and wounded hundreds of thousands of people, and left more than 1 million homeless.
 Haitians face widespread hunger and gang violence.

-In the ruling, Chen said presidential administrations have executed the law for 35 years based on the best available information and in consultation with other agencies, calling it “a process that involves careful study and analysis.
-Until now.”

-He scolded the secretary for revoking “the legal status of Venezuelan and Haitian TPS holders, sending them back to conditions that are so dangerous that even the State Department advises against travel to their home countries.”
+Their designations were to expire in September but later extended until February, due to a separate court order out of New York.

+Noem said that conditions in both Haiti and Venezuela had improved and that it was not in the national interest to allow migrants from the countries to stay on for what is a temporary program.
+Attorneys for the government have said the secretary’s clear and broad authority to make determinations related to the TPS program are not subject to judicial review.

-The secretary’s action in revoking TPS was not only unprecedented in the manner and speed in which it was taken but also violates the law, Chen wrote.
+The secretary’s action in revoking TPS was not only unprecedented in the manner and speed in which it was taken but also violated the law, Chen wrote.

+The case has had numerous legal twists, including an appeal to the U.S. Supreme Court.

+In March, Chen temporarily paused the administration's plans to end TPS for people from Venezuela.
+An estimated 350,000 Venezuelans were set to lose protections the following month.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.